ppy/osu-wiki/news/2024/2024-01-23-5wc2024-registrations-open.md

 ![](/wiki/Tournaments/5WC/2024/img/5wc2024-prizes.png)

 We heavily encourage all eligible players with an interest in playing to tryout for your country.
 All are more than welcome to spectate and/or get involved with our community via our [Discord server](https://discord.gg/WxX2UkdSMq).
-If you want to pickup a [BlueBunny](https://bluebunny.store/) tablet cover or [Momokai](https://www.momokai.com/) device of your own at a discount, use code 5WC at checkout for 10% off both of their stores.

 May the best 5 digits win!